- the act or process of remembering

 - the state of being remembered

-November 20th is National Day of Remembrance for Road Crash Victims in Canada– a day set aside to remember those killed or seriously injured on Canadian roads.
+The third Wednesday in November is the National Day of Remembrance for Road Crash Victims in Canada– a day set aside to remember those killed or seriously injured on Canadian roads.
 It’s also a time to consider the victims’ friends and families who are left struggling with the sudden loss of people they love.

 We choose not to use the word “accident” because these crashes are, more often than not, avoidable.
 Our number one priority here at the Ministry of Transportation and Infrastructure is to help people travel safely.
 Campaigns such as Shift into Winter and Cone Zone BC highlight the responsibilities we take on whenever we get behind the wheel.
 And our traveller information system, DriveBC, provides valuable insight into road conditions and events, so you can make educated decisions about travelling.